The Science

 Inside the Investor's Brain

 The Power of Mind Over Money.
 The foundational text behind the personality and bias framework used in these assessments.
+Draws on neuroscience, clinical psychiatry, and thousands of investor interviews to explain why emotion defeats reason in financial decisions.

 Wiley Finance · 2010